-It is very common that project managers keep the tasks schedule and cost profile for the project in different tools.
+It is very common that project managers keep the tasks schedule and project costs in different tools.
 But this leads to additional work to track the project.
-As well as possible mismatch between your task status and the costs profile.
+As well as possible mismatch between your task status and the cost profile.

 In this post we will discuss recording costs in Microsoft Project, but many project management tools allow you to maintain a rate card and track costs.
 So the concept discussed can equally apply to all good planning and PPM applications.